inverno-io/inverno-dist/README.md

 Log4j 2 provides a default configuration with a default root logger level set to `ERROR`, resulting in no info messages being output when starting an application.
 This can be changed by setting `-Dorg.apache.logging.log4j.level=INFO` system property when running the application.

-However the recommended way is to provide a specific `log4j2.xml` logging configuration file in the project resources under `src/main/resources`:
+However, the recommended way is to provide a specific `log4j2.xml` logging configuration file in the project resources under `src/main/resources`:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>